Alignment and Comparison of Directed Networks via Transition Couplings of Random Walks: Proofs

 Now suppose that $G_1 \nsim G_2$.
 By Proposition \ref{prop:equiv}, $\bP$ and $\bQ$ are necessarily distinct, and consequently so are their associated stationary Markov chains.
 As it defines a distance on stationary processes $\oj(X, Y) > 0$, and applying \eqref{eq:oj_otc_bound}, we conclude that $\rho(G_1, G_2) > 0$ as well. \end{proof}

 \lowerbound* \begin{proof} The random walks $X$ and $Y$ associated with $G_1$ and $G_2$ have stationary distributions $\bp(u) = d_1(u) / D$ and $\bq(u) = d_2(u) / D$.
-Using the well-known connection between total variation distance and optimal transport with under the 0-1 cost (see, e.g., \cite{Villani2008OptimalTO}), we have
+Using the well-known connection between total variation distance and optimal transport under the 0-1 cost (see, e.g., Equation 6.11 of \cite{Villani2008OptimalTO}), we have

 Applying Proposition \ref{prop:gotclowerbound} yields the bound for $k=1$.
 To obtain the bound for $k=2$, let $\delta_2((u,u'),(v,v')) = \In((u,u') \neq (v,v'))$ and note that

 By Proposition \ref{prop:gotclowerbound},